Watteco/Codec-API-LoRaWAN/distrib/README.md

 `data` is a formatted objects list ; each object contains the fields `variable`,`value`,`date`.

-`variable` contains a string of the name. [here](#variables) `value` contains the data value in its corresponding format (uint, int, float, ...).
+`variable` contains a string of the name. [(see *variables*)](#variables) `value` contains the data value in its corresponding format (uint, int, float, ...).
-`date` is a string in Date format.
+`date` is a string in the ISO 8601 date format.
 It is the input date for standard report or at last input date for batch report.

-`warning` contains the alarms you configured on the reports
+`warning` contains the alarms you configured on the reports.

-The `output` with errors is like:
+The `output` with errors is like this:

 ```javascript
     output:{